MOST BEAUTIFUL PLACES IN PERU TO VISIT

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Where to Stay in Peru

-Cuzco: Taypikala Hotel Cusco, this hotel is a nice spot to be in only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and town center by foot.
+- Cuzco: Taypikala Hotel Cusco, this hotel is a nice spot to be in, only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and town center on foot.

 Best Time to Visit Peru

-Dry season ranges June-August with wet season ranging December-February I recommend avoiding wet season.
-Dry season brings much less rain but also brings big crowds, so I found the best time to go is during in March-May or September-November.
+The dry season ranges June-August, with the wet season ranging December-February I recommend avoiding the wet season.
+The dry season brings much less rain and brings big crowds, so I found the best time to go is during March-May or September-November.